-5. Description of steps to improve performance in meeting goal or lessons learned in meeting goal, if applicable: Our program is state accredited/approved as an alternative certification pathway and has been advertised as such throughout the state to schools and
+5. Description of steps to improve performance in meeting goal or lessons learned in meeting goal, if applicable:

 Our program is state accredited/approved as an alternative certification pathway and has been advertised as such throughout the state to schools and districts.
-The actual number of candidates who would choose our program for pursuing their alternative certification pathway depends on a variety of factors, some of which are outside the realm of our recruitment efforts.
+The actual number of candidates who would choose our program for pursuing their alternative certification pathway depends on a variety of factors, some of which are outside the realm of our recruitment efforts such as the high cost of living in Flagstaff.